farcDev0001/data-analysis-pipeline/README.md

 * You can analyce and generate 29 differents plots

-* You take a lot of data from the World Health Organization API.
+* It takes a lot of data from the World Health Organization API.

 * The other data is based on a kaggle csv and on Eurosat database